ChampionV25/ResumeScannerComparator/README.md

 - The script currently supports PDF and DOCX resume formats.
 If you need to support other file formats, you can add the corresponding extraction functions in the script.

+## Modifications

+- Modified the repository to create a HTML plugin from the source python code, which can be used to scan for keywords in .pdf or .docx files uploaded onto a web interface.

+- Added the "Frontend (HTML)" file to create a folder named templates and within it, create a file named index.html for the frontend interface.

+- Added the "Flask Set-Up" file to to set up the  Flask application.
+Install Flask and the required packages using pip.

+- Added the "Backend (Flask App)" file for the backend logic.

+- Added the "App Execution" file to run the Flask application.

+- Final step is to navigate to 'http://127.0.0.1:5000/' in your browser.